-Strict quality control is essential for manufacturing ammunition that exhibits the extremely high levels of consistency necessary for match grade accuracy at long range.
-Among other factors, this requires consistent charges of exactly the right powder for the cartridge, uniformly manufactured brass cases made to the correct specifications, high ballistic coefficient bullets made to an identical standard with a perfect meplat, and proper bullet seating for a consistent overall length.
+Strict quality control is essential for manufacturing ammunition that exhibits the extremely high levels of consistency necessary for match-grade accuracy at long range.
+Among other factors, this requires consistent charges of precisely the suitable powder for the cartridge, uniformly manufactured brass cases made to the correct specifications, high ballistic coefficient bullets made to an identical standard with a perfect meplat, and proper bullet seating for a consistent overall length.

 Hornady Match ammo is exclusively manufactured as rifle ammunition.
 It's currently available in the following calibers: .223 Remington, .224 Valkyrie, 6mm Creedmoor, .260 Remington, 6.5 Creedmoor, 6.5 PRC, .308 Winchester, .300 Winchester Magnum, .300 PRC, .300 Norma Magnum, .338 Lapua Magnum, and .50 BMG.

-The .50 BMG load uses a 750 grain A-Max bullet and the .223 Remington, .308 Winchester, and .338 Lapua are all manufactured using both ELD Match and boat tail hollow point (BTHP) Match bullet types.
-The rest of Hornady Match line exclusively uses their ELD Match bullet.
+The .50 BMG load uses a 750-grain A-Max bullet, and the .223 Remington, .308 Winchester, and .338 Lapua are all manufactured using both ELD Match and boat tail hollow point (BTHP) Match bullet types.
+The rest of the Hornady Match line exclusively uses their ELD Match bullet.

+These newly released bullets are fully compatible with California's laws and appropriate for use in other areas that require nontraditional bullets.
+CX™ provides an excellent option for everything from medium-size to large game.
 In contrast to Hornady Superformance ammunition, the Match line of ammo is not loaded to obtain the highest possible muzzle velocity.
-Instead, it's loaded for the optimal pressure and velocity to obtain the best possible accuracy.
+Instead, it's packed for the optimal pressure and speed to get the best possible accuracy.

-That being said, this ammunition excels in its intended role as extremely accurate and consistent ammo for punching paper and banging steel at the range.
+This ammunition excels in its intended role as highly accurate and consistent ammo for punching paper and banging steel at the range.
 So, if you're looking for the best stuff to feed your match rifle for competition shooting, check out the Hornady Match line of ammo.